dd9jn/rfc4880bis/crypto-refresh.md

 ## Compression

 An OpenPGP implementation MAY support the compression of data.
-If an implementation does not implement compression, its authors should be aware that many existing OpenPGP messages are compressed.
+Many existing OpenPGP messages are compressed.
-Thus, it may even be wise for a space-constrained implementation to implement decompression, but not compression.
+Implementers, such as those working on constrained implementations that do not want to support compression, might want to consider at least implementing decompression.

 ## Conversion to Base64

 OpenPGP's underlying native representation for encrypted messages, signatures, keys, and certificates is a stream of arbitrary octets.
 Some systems only permit the use of blocks consisting of seven-bit, printable text.
-For transporting OpenPGP's native raw binary octets through channels that are not safe to raw binary data, a printable encoding of these binary octets is needed.
+For transporting OpenPGP's native raw binary octets through channels that are not safe to transport raw binary data, a printable encoding of these binary octets is defined.
-OpenPGP allows converting the raw 8-bit binary octet stream to a stream of printable ASCII characters using base64 encoding, in a format called ASCII Armor (see {{base64}}).
+The raw 8-bit binary octet stream can be converted to a stream of printable ASCII characters using base64 encoding, in a format called ASCII Armor (see {{base64}}).

-Implementations SHOULD provide base64 conversions.
+Implementations SHOULD support base64 conversions.

 ## Signature-Only Applications

-OpenPGP is designed for applications that use both encryption and signatures, but there are a number of problems that are solved by a signature-only implementation.
+OpenPGP is designed for applications that use both encryption and signatures, but there are a number of use cases that only require a signature-only implementation.
-Although this specification requires both encryption and signatures, it is reasonable for there to be subset implementations that are non-conformant only in that they omit encryption.
+Although this specification requires both encryption and signatures, it is reasonable for there to be subset implementations that are non-conformant only in that they omit encryption support.

 # Data Element Formats